WebOfTrust/keri/docs/keri-dev-env.md

 KERI's first implementation is in Python.
 Documenting the why of the code is human effort.
 Documenting *what the code does* is easily achieved with Sphinx, in multiple output formats.

 #### Why Sphinx and not something else?
-Best suited for documenting Python-code as you go as a developer.
+Best suited for documenting Python-code as you go as a developer.\
+Sphinx uses reStructuredText as its markup language, and many of its strengths come from the power and straightforwardness of reStructuredText and its parsing and translating suite, the Docutils.

 ### What is Swagger and OpenAPI?